-In 2013-2014, JACO Environmental implemented the SYLR Program for Rocky Mountain Power and has been the implementer since the program's inception.
-Program staff included a Rocky Mountain Power program manager, Portland Energy Conservation, Inc. (PECI) as a marketing contractor, and Appliance Distribution, Inc., as a subcontractor to JACO.
+In 2013-2014, JACO Environmental implemented the SYLR Program for Rocky Mountain Power, serving as the implementer since the program's inception.
+Program staff included a Rocky Mountain Power program manager, Portland Energy Conservation, Inc., (PECI) as a marketing contractor,22 and Appliance Distribution, Inc., as a subcontractor to JACO.